 6. Use the right soil — Soil does matter and you might be using the wrong stuff.
 You need a soil which isn’t too dense and allows for fast-draining, which means everyday compost won't work.
 Instead, buy a dedicated succulent soil, such as Miracle-Gro Succulent Potting Mix ($12.13, Amazon).

 You should look to repot your succulents every two years; you should do this during its growing season.
 Just be careful with the roots, as these can easily be damaged.

 7. Give the leaves a once over — It’s always annoying when you notice dust building up on the leaves.
 Some of us won't do anything about it for fear of damaging the plant, but this myth needs to be busted.

 Excessive dust can actually slow the growth of your succulent, so you’re better off getting rid of it.
 Plus, the colors will look much better without it.
 All you need to do is wipe the leaves down every so often with a damp microfiber cloth.
 You can also use a brush to reach any tight spaces.

-For more planting tips, tricks, and how-tos, check out our guides on what to plant in March, how to prune hydrangeas, how to grow strawberries, how to care for an orchid, and 5 things to get your garden ready for spring.
+For more planting tips, tricks, and how-tos, check out our guides on how to care for a poinsettia, how to prune hydrangeas, how to grow strawberries, how to care for an orchid, and 5 things to get your garden ready for spring.